 Virtual Reality technology is coming to gaming, movie theaters, shopping, education, and it also presents opportunities for retailers to attract customers.
-With big leap into buying things online people seek detailed product descriptions, video reviews, colorful images when making purchases.
+With a big leap into buying things, online people seek detailed product descriptions, video reviews, colorful images when making purchases.
 Rich and engaging content is what makes a crucial difference between winning and losing.
 So what news are there on the front of Virtual Reality in retail?

 Overall, the industry of virtual reality is in the initial stage so far, with big players like Oculus, Samsung and HTC struggling to fire the customer interest up.
 On the other hand, VR and AR are trending like never before with thousands of headsets being sold, and the term V-commerce has been already coined for future endeavors.
 Companies like North face, Alibaba, Lowe’s use VR to boost their brands.
 The final goal is to create virtual stores where a customer could choose and buy products.

 VR in retail is predicted to reduce marketing costs, reduce product returns and offer efficient analytics and data.
 Though, opinions are divided – some are enthusiastic and seeing VR as the future of retail, others think of it just as a trend that will pass away.
 Anyhow, retailers start looking into VR because of its sci-fi aspect that generates human interest.